-For example, it is anticipated that following the last day of the Subscription Period and on a monthly basis the Fund's asset allocation to Initial Strategies will reduce on average by 4.54% of the Fund's assets.

-The Manager, based on their discretion, can alter the above monthly amount by accelerating the reduction to the Initial Strategies according to their view of market conditions.
-The Manager's view on market conditions will be informed by a proprietary quantitative model designed by the Manager which is described below (the "Quant Model").
-Each monthly reduction will be followed by a corresponding investment by the Fund into the Longer Term Strategies (described at point 2 below).
-This Averaging Out will continue every month up to the Maturity Date.
+For example, following the last day of the Subscription Period, the Fund's asset allocation to Initial Strategies will reduce by approximately 1.72% of the Fund's assets.
+This reduction will be followed by a corresponding investment by the Fund in the Longer Term Strategies (described at point 2 below).
+This Averaging Out will continue in the same proportion every month up to the Maturity Date.